joel-marks/jm/content/authors/joelmarks/about/index.md

 ## Academic

 The Open University, BSc Hons (Open) and CertHE with Liverpool University.
 I have read courses in (most recent first) international business collaboration, social marketing, business management (government, non-profit), international development, computer information systems and psychology.

+## Other

+Joel is a psychedelic plant medicine informed practitioner.